bibek12345/DIPC/CloudWorkshop_DIPC_400.md

 - SQL developer

 ## Remote Agent
-If you have already downloaded the agent to your "On-Prem" environment, please skip this section

 ### Install Agent
 1. Open an SSH session into your compute server (we will simulate on-prem with a compute instance); please refer to Appendix 1 to learn how to establish a SSH session